emqx/cloud-docs/en_US/rule_engine/rule_engine_save_clickhouse_cloud.md

 [ClickHouse Cloud](https://clickhouse.com/cloud) is in general available, you can apply for a free trial at the official ClickHouse website.
 It offers a 14-day free trial.

-ClickHouse provides a [quick start](https://clickhouse.com/docs/en/quick-start), just follow the steps on the doc and you will get an instance up and running in minutes.
+ClickHouse provides a [quick start](https://clickhouse.com/docs/en/quick-start), just follow the steps on the doc, and you will get an instance up and running in minutes.
 During this setup, the ClickHouse instance was created on AWS in N. Virginia (us-east-1) as an EMQX Cloud instance was also deployed in the same region.

 During the setup process, you will also need to pay attention to the connection settings.
 In this article, we use "Anywhere", but if you choose a specific location, you will need to add the NAT gateway IP address you got from your EMQX Cloud deployment to the whitelist.